aaronwtr/cfrnet-reproduction/README.md

 A blog describing the goal of this repository can be found [here](https://medium.com/@ivo.spam/machine-learning-for-causal-inference-reproducing-individual-treatment-effect-predictions-846c76a5edef).

+This repository was originally hosted on GitLab.
+You can find the entire history of this project on our [GitLab repository](https://gitlab.com/LifdAai/cfrnet-reimplementation).

 # Contributors
 This project has been created by
 - A. Wenteler <a.wenteler@student.tudelft.nl>,